 I confirm I am over 18 years of age and currently hold a valid student visa and passport.

-I understand that, if successful, I am obligated to attend the full ISANA National Conference and expected to participate in a student panel and/or present or assist in the running of concurrent sessions at the conference.
+I understand that, if successful, I am obligated to attend the full ISANA National Conference and expected to participate in a student panel and/or present or assist in the running of concurrent sessions at the Conference .

-I also agree to submit a reflection, in 300 words or less, of my conference attendance within eight weeks.
+I also agree to submit a reflection, in 300 words or less, of my Conference attendance by four weeks after the Conference.